javedali99/git-tutorial/README.md

     ```bash
     ls -al ~/.ssh
     ```
     If SSH has been set up on the computer you’re using, the public and private key pairs will be listed.
 The file names are either `id_ed25519`/`id_ed25519.pub` or `id_rsa`/`id_rsa.pub` depending on how the key pairs were set up.

-If they don’t exist on your computer, use this command to create them.
+    **Step 3:** If they don’t exist on your computer, use this command to create them.

     ```bash
     ssh-keygen -t ed25519 -C "your email address"